What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 In Itaewon, you can find a variety of bars with different themes and styles, as well as a lively international atmosphere.

-If you only have one night in Seoul, I would suggest you choose to stay in Hongdae or somewhere close to Seoul Station.
+If you only have one night in Seoul, I suggest you stay in Hongdae or somewhere close to Seoul Station.

 Another option would be to stay right in the city center, in places like Myeongdong or Insadong, if you prefer to travel by taxi from the airport.

 When it comes to food in Seoul, there are plenty of options for those looking for delicious and authentic Korean cuisine.
-From traditional markets like Gwangjang Market and Namdaemun Market, to hip cafes and restaurants located throughout the city, Seoul has something to offer everyone’s taste buds.
+From traditional markets like Gwangjang Market and Namdaemun Market to hip cafes and restaurants throughout the city, Seoul has something to offer everyone’s taste buds.

 Koreans love their food and no matter where you will choose to stay, you will find plenty of great eating places.